Giovanni’s Story: How I Became a Software Engineer

 “[Revature] presented this idea of, ‘Hey, you can become a software developer.
 We’ll train you; we’ll pay you,’ and here I am now.
 I wasn’t in the technological field at any point in time, and never thought it was even imaginable,” Giovanni said.

 Although he now knew what he wanted to do, Giovanni wasn’t sure how to gain the requisite knowledge necessary to become an entry-level software developer.
-As he would soon learn, sometimes all it takes is a SPARK.

 “I think the SPARK program prepares you well for what you should expect in actual training”